qchen007/Booster/README.md

 We always welcome different forms of collaboration.
 If you are interested, please reach out Tiansheng Huang (thuang374@gatech.edu) for discussion.

-## Ppaers of harmful fine-tuning attacks/defense in ICLR2025
+## Papers of harmful fine-tuning attacks/defense in ICLR2025

 Of note, along with Booster, there are 13 papers on harmful fine-tuning attacks/defense being accepted by ICLR2025.
 Please consider to check them out if interested.